How To Fix DNS Error NW-102311-8 On PS5

 5. In the menu page, look for terms like “Firewall,” “Security,” “WAN Settings,” “Filter,” or “Packet check.”
 Depending on your router, the actual setting name may vary.

-6. Turn off the firewall after finding the appropriate setting and making sure to Apply changes or Save changes.
+6. Turn off the firewall after finding the appropriate setting.

 7. To ensure that the connection works as intended, check your PS5.